jonnonz1/nz-statute-book/acts/public/2021/water-services-act-2021.md

 (6) To avoid doubt, a direction issued under this section may require the treatment of drinking water.

 ### 106 Requirements relating to exercise of section 105 powers
-(1) The exercise of any power referred to in section 105(3) that would otherwise involve the contravention of any of sections 21, 23, 24, 25, and 26 of the Natural and Built Environment Act 2023 is not a contravention of any of those sections if, before the exercise of the power, the compliance officer—
+(1) The exercise of any power referred to in section 105(3) that would otherwise involve the contravention of any of sections 9, 12, 13, 14, and 15 of the Resource Management Act 1991 is not a contravention of any of those sections if, before the exercise of the power, the compliance officer—
   (a) consults the relevant consent authority and takes account of any views expressed by the authority about the way in which the power is to be exercised; and
   (b) obtains the consent of Taumata Arowai to the exercise of the power.
 (2) A compliance officer must—